Cheick Oumar Sissoko

-Cheick Oumar Sissoko (born 1945 in San, Mali) is a Malian film director and politician.
+Cheick Oumar Sissoko (born 1945 in San, French Sudan) is a Malian film director and politician.

 Biography

 As a student in Paris, Cheick Oumar Sissoko obtained a DEA in African History and Sociology and a diploma in History and Cinema from the Ecole des hautes études en sciences sociales.
 He then continued his studies in cinema at the Ecole nationale Louis Lumière.

 On his return to Mali, he took up directing at the Centre National de la Production C inématographique (CNPC), where he directed Sécheresse et Exode rural ("Drought and Rural Exodus").

 In 1995, he directed Guimba (The Tyrant), which won special jury prizes at the International Film Festival of Locarno, and l'Etalon de Yennenga (Stallion of Yennenga) at FESPACO (the Panafrican Film and Television Festival of Ouagadougou).

 In 1999, La Genèse (Genesis) was released, which won Sissoko another Etalon de Yennenga at FESPACO.
 In 2000, he directed Battù, based on a novel by Aminata Sow Fall which won him the RFI Prize for Cinema at Fespaco in 2001.

 Sissoko founded a production company, Kora Film.

 Sissoko and Oumar Mariko founded a political party, African Solidarity for Democracy and Independence (SADI), in 1996.
 Sissoko is the party's president.
 He was nominated as the Minister of Culture in the government of Prime Minister Ahmed Mohamed Ag Hamani on 16 October 2002 and remained Minister of Culture in the government of Prime Minister Issoufi Ousmane Maïga, which was named on May 2, 2004.
 On August 8, 2007, following the death of Minister of National Education Mamadou Lamine Traoré in July, Sissoko was named Minister of National Education, while remaining Minister of Culture.
 He was not included in the government named on October 3, 2007.